AdobeDocs/experience-manager-forms-cloud-service.en/help/import-export-forms-templates.md

 You can move forms and related assets, themes, data dictionaries, document fragments, and letters between different AEM Forms instances.
 Such a movement is required when migrating systems or moving forms from a stage server to a production server.
 For those assets for which upload and import via the AEM Forms UI is supported, using the Forms UI is the recommended way for export or import.
 Using AEM Package Manager for exporting or importing such assets is not recommended.

->[!NOTE]
->
->* In AEM 6.4 Forms, the structure and paths of crx-repository has changed.
-If you import assets from a previous version to AEM 6.4 Forms and the form has some dependencies on the older structure, you have to manually export the dependencies.
-For details of changes in the structure and paths of the repository, see [Repository Restructuring in AEM](/help/sites-deploying/repository-restructuring.md).
->

 ## Download or upload Forms &amp; Documents assets {#download-or-upload-forms-amp-documents-assets}

 AEM Forms user interface allows you to export assets from an AEM instance by downloading them as an AEM CRX-package or binary files.
 You can then import the downloaded AEM CRX-package or the binary file into another AEM instance.

 Export and import via AEM Forms user interface is supported for all assets except for Adaptive Form templates and Adaptive Form content policies.
 Therefore, on exporting an adaptive form from AEM Forms UI, the related adaptive form template and content policies are not automatically exported like other related assets.

 For these asset types, you must use AEM Package Manager to create a CRX package on the source AEM server and install the package on the destination server.
-For information about creating and installing packages, see [Working with packages](/help/sites-administering/package-manager.md).
+For information about creating and installing packages, see [Working with packages](https://experienceleague.adobe.com/docs/experience-manager-65/administering/contentmanagement/package-manager.html#package-manager).

 ### Download Forms &amp; Documents assets {#download-forms-amp-documents-assets}